thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 tags: [NotSoRoutine]
 ---

 > <span class="quote"> Never thought I’d trade dawns for midnights.
-For a while, everything seemed fine.
-But I just knew something felt... _off_. </span>
+For a while, everything seemed fine.</span>

 Over the past month, my routine quietly shifted later and later.
 This journal captures that shift — what began as a bit of late-night productivity 🛏️ turned into a blur of misplaced energy and misaligned days.
 And then, the course correction.